-Homeowners should prepare their homes with fire safety equipment that could go a long way to protect the loved ones living inside.
+Homeowners should prepare their homes with fire safety equipment that could go a long way.

 - Smoke Detectors – These are the number one lifesavers when it comes to home fires.
 According to the National Fire Protection Association, two-thirds of all deaths caused by fire occur in properties without a working smoke alarm.
 Ensure working fire alarms installed on every level of your home, including the basement, both inside and outside of sleeping areas.
 Test the units monthly and replace their batteries yearly.
 Replace each device at least every 10 years.
 And be sure that the device you have works for everyone in your home (strobe lights for the hard of hearing) and that each one understands what to do when it does go off.

 - Escape Ladders – These are recommended in every room above or below the ground level.
 Basements with rooms that have window wells need ladders to get up and out with; upper-level rooms require collapsible or rope ladders that can be stored in the room and used in a moments’ notice.

 - Fire Extinguishers – It is also good practice to keep regularly inspected fire extinguishers on hand near high hazard areas like the kitchen, laundry room, and garage.
 Make sure they are always up to code and that everyone knows where they are and how to use them.

 Some of the most common in-home fire threats are very avoidable if you know what they are and how dangerous they can be.